 Planting a Forest with the Climate in Mind

-More than 50 volunteers turned out in the last days of a mild October to help restore a floodplain forest at Arcadia Wildlife Sanctuary in Northampton.
+More than 50 volunteers turned out in the last days of October 2020 to help restore a floodplain forest at Arcadia Wildlife Sanctuary in Northampton.
 Together, these nature heroes planted around 1,500 of the 2,000 trees and shrubs going in the ground before winter.

 In this first phase of the project, 8.5 acres of field that is unproductive for both farming and grassland bird habitat will be turned back into land dominated by trees—including pin oaks, silver maples, and even American elm.